OpenTechSchool/python-flask/core/forms.md

 # From static to dynamic

 This ability to request and capture content from users is what changes a website from static to dynamic.
 Just about anyone can write an HTML page with static content and have it hosted by a webserver.
-But to accept data from users through `<form>` (or the more complicated JavaScript `XMLHttpRequest`), process it and store the result marks the shift from being an page author to a programmer.
+But to accept data from users through `<form>` (or the more complicated JavaScript `XMLHttpRequest`), process it and store the result marks the shift from being a page author to a programmer.

 Now it is time to make our website a little more interactive.
 Move on to the next chapter to see how we'll use `<form>` to collect some email addresses.